puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 ---

 You're ready to provision a node after you've performed the setup described on the pages [Set Up a Razor Environment](./razor_prereq.html) and [Install Razor](./razor_install.html).
-This means you have three machines or virtual machines:
+This means you have four machines or virtual machines running the following:

-* The first is running a DHCP/DNS/TFTP service with SELinux configured to enable PXE boot.
+* A DHCP/DNS/TFTP service with SELinux configured to enable PXE boot.
+* Puppet Enterprise.
-* The second is running Puppet Enterprise and the Razor server and client.
+* The Razor server and client.
-* The third is the node that you'll provision; it should not be booted up when you begin the process.
+* A node to provision; it should not be booted up when you begin the process.

 The following steps walk you through the process of creating [Razor objects](./razor_objects) and provisioning a node with Centos.